 If it’s green, it means there’s an update ready.

-If it’s orange, it means you should update your Chromebook ASAP as it’s been pending for a while.
+If it’s orange, it means you should update your laptop ASAP as it’s been pending for a while.

 If it’s red, it means you need to update now.

 To update your Chromebook, just click on the arrow that’s pointing up in your information widget.
-Your Chromebook will restart and update. the whole process is a breeze.
+It’ll then restart and update. the whole process is a breeze.
 Try comparing it to Windows.